Topics on this page:

 Land Use Changes

-If the use of the land is changed (i.e., the land will no longer be used for a mobile home park), all residents are entitled to a one-year written notice of termination, notwithstanding any longer term in the lease, and the park owner must send a copy of this written notice to the appropriate local government agency.
+If the park owner intends to change the use of the land, and it will no longer be used for a mobile home park, the park owner must give all residents a one-year written notice of termination, notwithstanding any longer term in the lease.
+The park owner must also send a copy of this written notice to the appropriate local government agency.

 Read the Law: Md.
 Code, Real Property § 8A-202